 Julia Liu (right) has worked as an editor of children’s fiction at several Taiwanese publishers, and has written over fifty picture books.

 Was there an inspiration for the story of Leilong the Library Bus?

-Julia Liu: I remember as a child reading a news article about a Children’s Dinosaur Encyclopedia, and I was totally stunned to see a picture of a girl standing next to a model of a dinosaur.
+Julia Liu: I remember as a child reading about a new children’s dinosaur encyclopedia, and I was totally stunned to see a picture of a girl standing next to a model of a dinosaur.
 The image of the small girl and the big dinosaur, the idea that something could be so gigantic, struck my young mind.
 I still remember the feeling back then of my heart pounding fast.
 Since then, I have become addicted to reading about these worlds that are far away in time or space but real to me.

 What is one of your early childhood memories of going to the library?

 Julia Liu: I hardly ever had the chance to visit a library when I was little, but I frequently accompanied my father to the famous Book Street in Taipei while he looked for reference books.
 Sometimes I would wait for him in a children’s bookstore.
 I imagined the bookstore was my library.
 There, I could read as much as I wanted and sometimes I bought books to take home where I had my very own “book castle”.
 This was a structure held together by huge boxes that was taller than an adult with all of my books crowded next to each other inside.